 View Previous Work of that firm chronologically if possible, and notice if each project is better than the previous or not.
 Look for similarities in design, material motifs, quality of design, and other aspects that give you a hint into how their finished products turn out.
 This gives you a great opportunity to talk with the users of their design, who often know their buildings in intimate detail.

 Look for design optimization of functional space, Is the services integrated well into the building?
 Are the bathrooms planned poorly (or brilliantly)?
-Does any habitable room needs to turn on the lights during daytime?
+Does any habitable room need to turn on the lights during the daytime?
 Does it have proper ventilation?
 Are there bottlenecks in the egress or misuses of space (or the opposite)?
-Are there brilliant design moves that make the building stand out with in the limited scope?
-Did the architect made adequate site visits?
-Had he been available for any problem at site?
+Are there brilliant design moves that make the building stand out within the limited scope?
+Did the architect make adequate site visits?
+Had he been available for any problem at the site?
 Has he helped clients to resolve disputes with contractors?
 These questions, which add up and can cost a lot when not well designed, might only be apparent when touring a building and physically inspecting the design decisions made by the architect.

-Judging design ability of a firm is a difficult job as to judge quality of design you are expected to be an expert, which is a difficult ask from most of the prospective project owners.
-Thus, look for academic records, awards and recognition by experts in the field before selecting architect merely on the basis of Quotation.
+Judging the design ability of a firm is a difficult job as to judge the quality of design you are expected to be an expert, which is a difficult task for most prospective project owners.
+Thus, look for academic records, awards, and recognition by experts in the field before selecting an architect merely on the basis of Quotation.

-Good architects often do subtle things throughout the design process which mostly is not going to yield them too much profit, but if the sincerity and love for design is there that’s what will make your project best suited to you.
-Most important character of the architect you are looking for is honesty and trustworthiness.
+Good architects often do subtle things throughout the design process which mostly is not going to yield them too much profit, but if the sincerity and love for design are there that’s what will make your project best suited to you.
+A most important character of the architect you are looking for is honesty and trustworthiness.
 So look for that and then trust him/her.

-For more information, clarification or to book a Free One to One Session with one of the most experienced and leading architects please "Request a Call Back" at our HOME page
+For more information, clarification or to book a Free One-to-One Session with one of the most experienced and leading architects please "Request a Call Back" on our HOME page

-He is founder Partner of the architectural Firm ArcOn Design.
+He is the founding Partner of the architectural Firm ArcOn Design.